purescript-contrib/purescript-book/text/chapter10.md

      ```

      What can you say about the expressions which have these types?
- 1. (Medium) Try using the functions defined in the `arrays` package, calling them from JavaScript, by compiling the library using `spago build` and importing modules using the `require` function in NodeJS. _Hint_: you may need to configure the output path so that the generated CommonJS modules are available on the NodeJS module path.
+ 1. (Medium) Try using the functions defined in the `arrays` package, calling them from JavaScript, by compiling the library using `spago build` and importing modules using the `import` function in NodeJS. _Hint_: you may need to configure the output path so that the generated ES modules are available on the NodeJS module path.

 ## Representing Side Effects